-We report findings of the 2023 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
+We report findings of the 2024 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
 Both methodologies provide abundance indices for Bull Trout spawning in the Halfway Watershed and inform spawn timing, spawner size, and spawner distribution.

 We used a Gaussian area-under-the-curve (GAUC) method combining aerial and ground surveys to estimate Bull Trout redd abundance and peak counts in the Chowade River, Cypress Creek, Fiddes Creek, Turnoff Creek, and the upper Halfway River.
-In 2023, GAUC redd abundance estimates ranged from 1 in Turnoff Creek to 501 (SE = 223) in the Chowade River.
+In 2024, GAUC redd abundance estimates ranged from 1 in Turnoff Creek to 359 (SE = 85) in the Chowade River.
 GAUC estimates were within the range of baseline peak count estimates for the Halfway Watershed from 2002 to 2012; however, a comparison of peak count and GAUC estimates suggests peak counts underestimate redd abundance.

 The GAUC method incorporates error in observer efficiency and survey life to generate a robust abundance estimate.
-In 2023, average aerial observer efficiency of Bull Trout redds was low and variable among tributaries, ranging from 0.13 in Cypress Creek to 0.27 in Fiddes Creek.
-Average redd survey life, defined as the period during which a redd is observable, was 19.6 days (SE 2.3 days).
+In 2024, the average aerial observer efficiency of Bull Trout redds was variable within and among tributaries, ranging from 0.08 in Fiddes Creek to 0.59 in the upper Halfway River.
+Aerial observer efficiency was more variable in 2024 relative to previous years, likely due to low counts within the ground reach in some tributaries and surveys.
+Increased variability in average aerial observer efficiency is reflected in large uncertainty in GAUC estimates.
+Average redd survey life, defined as the period during which a redd is observable, was 16.5 days (SE 1.6 days).

-Resistivity counter data suggest the Chowade River kelt migration began on September 8, with a unimodal peak on September 17.
-After accounting for counter accuracy, the Bull Trout kelt abundance was 117.
-The Cypress Creek kelt migration also followed a normal distribution, beginning on September 7 and peaking on September 17, with a kelt abundance of 77 Bull Trout.
-Downstream movements peaked later in 2023 relative to previous years; kelt abundance may be underestimated as a portion of the kelt migrations likely occurred after monitoring equipment was removed.
+Resistivity counter data suggest the Chowade River kelt migration began on August 29, with a unimodal peak on September 14.
+After accounting for counter accuracy, the Bull Trout kelt abundance was 280.
+The low number of recorded kelt migrants at Cypress Creek did not provide sufficient data to fit a normal distribution curve, Therefore, the Cypress Creek kelt migration was informed by historical kelt dates and assumed to begin on September 6 and peaked on September 19, with a kelt abundance of 24 Bull Trout.
+Kelt abundance may be underestimated as a portion of the kelt migrations likely occurred after monitoring equipment was removed.

 We also monitored fish behaviour in the Chowade River and Cypress Creek using PIT arrays that detected directional movements of tagged fish.
-The Chowade River PIT array detected 46 tags, while the Cypress Creek array detected 20 tags.
-Bull Trout residence time averaged 15.1 days (SD 13.0 days) in the Chowade River.
-Residence time could not be determined for Cypress Creek Bull Trout due to low detection numbers.
+The Chowade River PIT array detected 50 unique tags, while the Cypress Creek array detected 13 unique tags.
+Bull Trout residence time averaged 32.9 days (SD 24.1 days) in the Chowade River.
+Due to low detection numbers, residence time could not be adequately determined for Cypress Creek Bull Trout.